-Te reo Maori, the indigenous language of Aotearoa New Zealand, is a taonga and is guaranteed protection under the Treaty of Waitangi.
+Te Reo Maori, the indigenous language of Aotearoa New Zealand, is a taonga and is guaranteed protection under Te Tiriti o Waitangi.
 It was declared an official language in 1987.
-Te reo Maori and tikanga Maori are essential components of this country’s heritage.
+Te Reo Maori and tikanga Maori are essential components of this country’s heritage.

-As such, the Maori Department is committed to maintaining that intent through the revitalization of the Maori language.
+As such, the Te Reo Maori Department is committed to maintaining that intent through the revitalization of the Maori language.

 The curriculum guidelines outline scaffolded opportunities to learn te reo Màori.